Windows Speech Recognition

 - For instructions, see:

-- Voice Access - Voice Access enables you to control your computer by voice and dictate into any program.
+- Voice Access - to control your computer by voice and dictate into any program, use Voice Access.
 It's Microsoft's alternative to Dragon.

 - Press the Windows Key and type Voice Access then Enter.